In the midst of the Covid-19 pandemic and with children at home, these are stressful and trying times for families.

 An air fryer allows you to quickly crisp chicken, fish or shrimp without actually frying.

-You can also be creative in the kitchen when using an Instant Pot pressure cooker or juicer for making vegetable or fruit smoothies.
+You can also be creative in the kitchen when using a salad bowl and chopper to make restaurant-quality chopped salads, an Instant Pot pressure cooker or juicer for making vegetable or fruit smoothies.

 With Mother’s Day around the corner, consider adding one of these items to your gift wish list.